gradle/gradle/design-docs/handling-encodings.md

-This use case is why the Zip task and the War task have an `encoding` option added in [Pull Request 499](https://github.com/gradle/gradle/pull/499) which allows creating a zip archive which contains files whose names are encoded with a character encoding different from the default encoding used by ZipOutputStream: UTF-8.
-Note that the current documentation specifies that the platform default encoding is used by default, but it seems to default to the default ZipOutputStream
+This use case is why the Zip task and the War task have an `encoding` option added in [Pull Request 499](https://github.com/gradle/gradle/pull/499) which allows creating a zip archive which contains files whose names are encoded with a character encoding different from the platform default encoding.
-encoding: UTF-8.

 ## Solution